 The Vision Board will help you organize your thoughts by splitting your life into its many dimensions.
 Once you see it that way, you can sit down and define one to three primary goals for each area.
 Doing it in this fashion will force you to create those goals harmoniously and in a complementary way.

 Goals will support each other, and they will naturally connect.
 The images on your vision board, which we’ll discuss in-depth shortly, will provide those goals and dreams with a tangible, clear, and precise visual.
 Symbolism is powerful.
 It’s not for nothing that they say a picture is worth a thousand words.

 2) To motivate you into action

 It’s not enough to set goals or have dreams.
 If you stop there, you’re doing nothing but create a delusional environment, which later will only lead to much bigger problems.

-Goals are there to be achieved.
+Goals are there for you to achieve them.
 To do so, you must act.
-Much like you have a shopping list and cross off items of it as you run through the aisles, you must treat your list of goals in the same way.
-If you don’t, it will lead to disappointment and anxiety, just as an unchecked shopping list will lead to hunger and frustration.
+Much like you have a shopping list and cross-off items as you run through the aisles, you must treat your list of goals in the same way.
+It will lead to disappointment and anxiety if you don’t, just as an unchecked shopping list will lead to hunger and frustration.

-The Vision Board will serve as a constant reminder of what you must still do and work towards.
+The Vision Board will constantly remind you what you must still do and work towards.
 The board itself won’t do the work.
 You must do the work.
 The board will merely be there as a constant reminder that you need to get off your ass and move things.
 Do things.

 Of course, the vision board is not as complicated as a goal tracking sheet.
 It lacks deadlines or the sub-tasks you need to execute before achieving those goals.
+The board is not a tracking device or project management tool for your daily tasks.
 That’s okay.
-The board is not a tracking device nor a project management tool for your daily tasks.

-It’s an ass-kicking tool to get your butt into gear and moving toward your dreams.
+It’s an ass-kicking tool to get your butt into gear and move toward your dreams.